bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 > "As well as attributes, elements can have directives, which control the element's behaviour in some way."
 SvelteDocs

+## Conclusion

+Framework comparisions usually compare what's **different** about the frameworks.
+However, it can be very worthwhile to examine the commonalities between them!
+It's also very interesting how some of the concepts the frameworks ended up implementing in a almost identical manner, while others differ radically in their implementation.

+Ultimately this article should illustrate to you **how much** it actually is from a conceptual viewpoint which is shared between those frameworks.
+That's good for you!
+It means that much of the knowledge you gain when learning one framework can be transferred to others as well, meaning you can pick them up quite easily.

+However, this doesn't mean "pick whatever you want, they're all the same".
+When you'll actually have to choose which one to use for a larger project, you can fall back on a lot of other resources comparing the frameworks **differences**, since then those will become important.

+Still, it's fascinating to see just how much of the ideas they've "borrowed" one from another.

 <%={{ }}=%>